dracula/tmux/README.md

 # tmux-dracula
 Color scheme for tmux inspired by the popular dracula theme
-For dracula theme on other platforms check out the <a href="https://draculatheme.com/">official dracula theme</a>
+For dracula theme on other platforms check out the <a href="https://draculatheme.com/" target="_blank">official dracula theme</a>

 ## Features
 Day, date, time, timezone